 We don't raise rates just because your pet has a birthday

-So, what we are showing above is very “insurance-y”, but it shows the published age rating factors that Petplan use for their product.
-Basically, for a pet enrolled at less than 1 year old, the 0.850 is the base rate of the monthly cost.
-Every addition on to that 0.850 as the pet ages accounts for an increase in the base rate.
-So for dogs:
+Based on their filing, Petplan has set rate increases based only on your pet's age.
+Basically, for a pet enrolled at less than 1 year old, 0.850 is the best rate of the monthly cost.
+Every year as the pet ages, there is an increase in the base rate.
+These are their automatic rate increases for dogs:

 - 26% increase of the base rate on 3rd birthday